 C. Unit Check In.
 Units will check in with a Parade Marshal at their assigned assembly area.
 Reporting to the Parade Start Point is not required.
 However, a Parade Information Booth will be located adjacent to the Start Point.
 Any individuals requiring assistance should go to this location.

 D. Streamers and Patches.
-Uniform Patches will be available for pick up on Parade Day at the Parade Information Booth before the start of the Parade.
-It is the responsibility of each unit to arrange for pick up.
-Streamers for Flags will be available this year.
+Uniform Patches will be distributed by the parade marshals in each division before the start of the Parade.
+Streamers for Flags will not be available this year.

 E. Unit Leaders.
 Each Unit shall designate one individual to be the On-site Unit Leader who must be at the Parade Site on Parade Day.
 He or she, should be familiar with the information detailed in this Rules & Procedures document and will be responsible for the order and conduct of each unit.
 At the time of Unit Check-in, the Parade Marshals will provide each Leader with a badge that must be worn at all times until release.
 Please indicate the name of this Leader on the Application to Participate and contact the Parade Director if there are changes as we must have this Leader properly identified prior to Parade Day!